 This is a studio course in basic realistic drawing.
 Emphasis is on visual thought and awareness through drawing exercises and portraits.
 Accuracy in representing what is observed is stressed.
-Students will be required to spend at least six hours per week outside of class on assignments.
+Students are required to spend at least six hours per week outside of class on assignments.
 See Studio Class Schedule.
 Each semester.

-ART 113 Digital Photography
+ART 113 Digital Photography 3 Ca